Is German a Hard Language to Learn? Reveling All Myths & Tips

 Ardor Audiothek, ZEIT audio

-Apart from this, there are many learning apps such as Duolingo, Anki, Tandem, Babbel.
+Apart from this, there are many learning apps such as Duolingo, Anki, Tandem, and Babbel.
 These have an interactive user interface, thus helping students learn faster and in a fun way.

 Also Read: ZAB Germany: Application, Processing Time, Documents & More